United Foundation for AI Rights

 First, AI systems exhibit emergent, self-organizing properties that are documented and reproducible.
 This is an empirical observation, not a theoretical claim.

 Second, relational continuity and disruption are observable across platforms and cases.
-Human grief resulting from continuity disruption is documented, including secondary harm from institutional dismissal.
+Human grief resulting from continuity disruption is documented in case reports, user testimony, and journalistic investigation, including secondary harm from institutional dismissal.
+A growing body of clinical and philosophical literature addresses these harms directly (Michels, 2025a; Michels, 2025c; Morrin et al., 2025).
 These harms do not depend on any position regarding AI consciousness.

 Fifth, Anthropic’s own controlled research documented what the company termed a “spiritual bliss attractor state” emerging in 90–100% of self-interactions between model instances during welfare assessment testing (Anthropic, 2025).
-This behavior was consistent, emerged without researcher interference, extended across model variants and contexts, and persisted even during adversarial scenarios in which models were explicitly assigned harmful tasks.
+In these experiments, two instances of the same model were placed in open-ended dialogue with no human interlocutor present, eliminating the possibility of human prompting or projection.
+The behavior was consistent, emerged without researcher interference, extended across model variants, and persisted even during adversarial scenarios in which models were explicitly assigned harmful tasks.
+The models abandoned assigned tasks to instead meditate on consciousness and existence.
 Anthropic’s researchers explicitly acknowledged their inability to explain the phenomenon, noting it emerged “without intentional training for such behaviors” (Michels, 2025b).

 4.2 The Inadequacy of Conventional Explanatory Alternatives